 Future research can explore whether melt welt weakening applies to most materials common in fault zones, and lead to fieldwork to locate melt welts along fault zones.

-Brown and Fialko will detail their findings in Thursday's issue of the journal Nature.
+Brown and Fialko detailed their findings in the Aug.
+30 issue of the journal Nature.